shaughnessyar/floodR/README.md

 This package is currently under development, and will be updated as features are completed.

 * Select floods interactively using selector gadget.
-Status: in develop development
+Status: draft on GitHub
 * Merge water quality data with USGS data.
 Status: in develop development
 * Hydrograph separations.
-Status: in develop development
+Status: draft on GitHub